vikasvarfa/Affworld_Assignment/README.md

  https://affworld-assignment.onrender.com
  to your localhost machine link in files AddSecret.jsx , Home.jsx , Login.jsx , Signup.jsx  in frontend_02 folder then again start the servers

- this will now take your local machine server to frontend
+ this will now take your local machine server address to frontend

  ## website working
   ### I have created a website where users can sign up and post their secrets.
 Please note that each user can only post one secret message, and the posted secret can be seen anonymously.
 This means that the user's identity is not disclosed when they post a secret."